FAQs

 How do I know if I am pregnant?

-The best way to confirm if you are pregnant is to take a pregnancy test.
+The best way to confirm if you're pregnant is to take a pregnancy test.
 Pregnancy tests are reliable and widely available.
-You can get a pregnancy test from a pharmacy, chemist or Family Planning.
+You can get a pregnancy test from a pharmacy, chemist or Sexual Wellbeing Aotearoa clinic.

 -